My diversity of field sites

 Sept 2018 - April 2019

 I was able to participate in the Biodiversity and Conservation in Belize course through the University of Calgary during my undergraduate career.
 I was able to conduct research in tropical environments and learn about the different issues that tropical environments are facing.
-Belize was beautiful and I thoroughly enjoyed my time there.
+Belize was beautiful and I enjoyed my time there learning about the environment and getting to know the locals.
 Hopefully, I will be able to go back one day.

 May 2017 - Aug 2017